 Repeat prescriptions may be requested as long as they are safe and comply with our strict repeat prescribing policy.
+All repeat prescription incur a charge.
 Please supply full details of medication and quantity required.
 Ordering your regular scripts through our Patient Portal is an easy and effective way for you to request your regular prescriptions directly from your doctor.
 Normal scripts require 24 hrs, controlled medications require 48 hrs notice.

 A prescription subsidy card is available from your pharmacy when your family reaches 20 items in one year.
 Subsequent scripts are reduced fee or free at the chemist.